nirbhay-design/sem6-assignments/cryptography-assn/project/b19cse114_b19cse053_FinalReport.md

 and once the correlation is find output the breaking is simple and we can take the advantage of this bias term to break the cipher.

+The distinguisher performs a hypothesis test, with null-hypothesis being that the data comes from an ideal tweakable block cipher and alternative hypothesis that data comes from real cipher.If the absolute value of the estimated correlation exceeds a predetermined threshold, then the null hypothesis is rejected.There is always a tradeoff between success probablity $P_{s}$ and false positive rate $P_{f}$

 **$\chi^2$ distinguisher**